dayahh/Flixster/README.md

 ### Notes
-Sometimes the emulator would not update with changes and I had to completely restart my computer<br>
+Sometimes the emulator would not update with changes and I had to completely restart my computer

 ### Open-source libraries used